 By keeping fit and active you are far less likely to have a slip or a trip, keeping you healthy and also reducing your risk of injury through the winter months.

 Try to use our top-tips above to stay active this winter.
-If you are feeling musculoskeletal pains we recommend that if the pain has been present for more than a week or if it’s directly related to activity such as running then if the pain occurs more than 2-3 times when performing that activity and doesn’t seem to be getting better then its advisable to get yourself assessed by a physiotherapist.
+If you are feeling musculoskeletal pains you might benefit from seeing a physiotherapist.
+We recommend that if you have a pain which has been present for more than a week or if it’s directly related to activity (such as running, cycling or swimming) then if the pain occurs more than 2-3 times when performing that activity it may be advisable to get yourself assessed by a physiotherapist.
 They will be able to direct you on treatment and management that will keep you active all the way through until the summer!

 If you have any other questions and would like to speak to us directly about an injury or condition, call us today on 020 74823875.
 Or, pop over to our contact page, where you can leave a question.